 And through the entire speech, he spoke to the people of our nation.

-In our data-driven worlds, we over-emphasize logic and undere-emphasize emotional connection with the audience.
-One of the keys to “Think Deeply.
-Speak Simply” is to do some research and find out who you’re presenting to.
-Break the group into sections, and find out what clicks for each of them.
-Use emotional ethics, emotion and logic (Ethos, Pathos, Logos) to directly resonate with each part of the audience.
+Second, in our data-driven worlds, we over-emphasize logic and under-emphasize emotional connection with the audience.
+So, we must use a combination of ethics, emotion and logic (Ethos, Pathos, Logos) to directly resonate with each part of the audience.

 As Reagan said, “The future belongs to the brave,” so be brave when you present.
 Speak directly with emotion to the specific parts of your audience.